Yehoshuaro/native-mobile-development/README.md

 ## This repository is for Native Mobile Devepolment subject
-Language: Kotlin
-IDE: Android Studio
+In this repository I used Kotlin in Android Studio

 Assignments and Laboratory works located in branches